 If any single style or group of similar styles of our footwear were to represent a substantial portion of our net sales, we could be exposed to risk should consumer demand for such style or group of styles decrease in subsequent periods.
-We attempt to mitigate this risk by offering a broad range of products, and no style comprised over 5% of our gross wholesale sales during 2013 or 2012.
+We attempt to mitigate this risk by offering a broad range of products, and no style comprised over 5% of our gross wholesale sales during 2014 or 2013.
 However, this may change in the future and fluctuations in sales of any given style that represents a significant portion of our future net sales could have a negative impact on our operating results.

-The Effects Of The Timing And Strength Of The Economic Recovery In The United States And The Uncertainty Of Market Conditions In Europe May Continue To Have A Negative Impact On Our Business, Results Of Operations Or Financial Condition.
+The Uncertainty Of Global Market Conditions May Continue To Have A Negative Impact On Our Business, Results Of Operations Or Financial Condition.

-The timing and strength of the economic recovery in the United States and the uncertainty of market conditions in Europe continues to impact consumer and business confidence, which has resulted in decreased levels of consumer spending, particularly on discretionary items such as footwear.
-While economic conditions have recently improved slightly, these macroeconomic developments have and could continue to negatively impact our business, which depends on the general economic environment and levels of consumers' discretionary spending in the United States and other parts of the world that affect not only the ultimate consumer, but also retailers, who are our primary direct customers.
-If the current economic situation does not continue to improve or if it weakens, we may not be able to maintain or increase our sales to existing customers, make sales to new customers, open and operate new retail stores, maintain sales levels at our existing stores, maintain or increase our international operations on a profitable basis, or maintain or improve our earnings from operations as a percentage of net sales.
+While global economic conditions have recently improved slightly, its uncertain state continues to negatively impact our business, which depends on the general economic environment and levels of consumers' discretionary spending that affect not only the ultimate consumer, but also retailers, who are our primary direct customers.
+If the current economic situation does not improve or if it weakens, we may not be able to maintain or increase our sales to existing customers, make sales to new customers, open and operate new retail stores, maintain sales levels at our existing stores, maintain or increase our international operations on a profitable basis, or maintain or improve our earnings from operations as a percentage of net sales.
 Additionally, if there is an unexpected decline in sales, our results of operations will depend on our ability to implement a corresponding and timely reduction in our costs and manage other aspects of our operations.
-These challenges include (i) managing our infrastructure, including our distribution center in Rancho Belago, California, (ii) hiring and maintaining, as required, the appropriate number of qualified employees, (iii) managing inventory levels and (iv) controlling other expenses.
-If the economic recovery in the United States continues to be slow or experiences a prolonged period of decelerating or negative growth, or if the uncertain market conditions in Europe continue for a significant period of time or worsen, our results of operations, financial condition, and cash flows could be materially adversely affected.
+These challenges include (i) managing our infrastructure, (ii) hiring and maintaining, as required, the appropriate number of qualified employees, (iii) managing inventory levels and (iv) controlling other expenses.
+If the uncertain global market conditions continue for a significant period of time or worsen, our results of operations, financial condition, and cash flows could be materially adversely affected.